tplessis/Payment.Paypal/README.md

 ### Configuration

-In the Settings.yaml, configure your Paypal merchant email and the controller actions wich will received paypal responses :
+In the Settings.yaml, configure your Paypal merchant email and controller actions wich will received paypal responses :
 - Response : This is the controller action where your PayPal buyers will be sent AFTER they have successfully purchased your products.
 - Cancel : This is the controller action where your PayPal buyers will be sent if they cancel purchased.
 - AutoResponse : Controller action wich received Paypal IPN.